Stringpublic final class String extends Object implements Comparable, CharSequence, SerializableThe String class represents character strings. All

 return new String(data);

-count the length of the value of the String.
+specifies the length of the subarray.
+The contents of the subarray

 return new String(data, offset, count);